-This bill amends the Child Protection and Family Safety Act to enhance the reporting and handling of child abuse or neglect cases involving members of military families.
+This bill amends the Child Protection and Family Safety Act to enhance the reporting and handling of child abuse or neglect cases involving military families.
 It introduces new definitions, including "member of a military family," which encompasses individuals serving active duty in the armed forces and their dependents.
 The bill mandates that upon receiving a report of child abuse or neglect involving a military family member, the Department of Health and Human Services must notify the appropriate military authorities and family advocacy programs if the report is not deemed unfounded.
 Additionally, the department is required to establish a memorandum of understanding with military family advocacy programs to outline reporting procedures and maintain confidentiality.

 Statutes affected: